stephanlphilips/pulse_lib/Readme.md

 * Remake the sequence object
 * make segments appendable
 * how the deal with names of segments.
 Are they really needed?
+* deal with names and units of the loops
-* Make multimensiolisation module via referencing instead of copying
+* Make multidemensionnalisation module via referencing instead of copying

 # Initializing the library